Mental Health Podcasts for Parents 2025

 Available on Apple Podcasts

-After having 25 years of psychology experience, Dr. Margaret Rutherford is using her podcast as a platform to give her listeners a form of therapy or experience they need to continue bettering their mental health.
+After 25 years of psychology experience, Dr. Margaret Rutherford is using her podcast as a platform to give her listeners the therapy or experience they need to continue bettering their mental health.

-Dr. Rutherford uses a compassionate direction when speaking about serious topics to give people both a soothing and educational experience while listening.
+Dr. Rutherford’s compassionate approach to speaking about serious topics gives people a soothing and educational listening experience.

 Therapy for Black Girls